Santiago Olivella

 About Me

-I am an associate professor of Political Science at the University of North Carolina, Chapel Hill.
+I am an associate professor of Political Science and of Data Science and Society at the University of North Carolina, Chapel Hill.
 My research focuses on the use and development of novel computational methods for quantitative political research (particularly Bayesian and Machine Learning probabilistic models), the inferential study of networks, the measurement of latent traits, and the political consequences of electoral and legislative institutions.
 You can download my CV here.

 Academic Positions